 This rule establishes new requirements for vehicles and transportation equipment, transportation operations, training, and records.
-To be in compliance as a large or small carrier, you must achieve the following standards on or before your compliance date:
+To be complying as a large or small carrier, you must achieve the following standards on or before your compliance date:

 - Your truck must be suitable and adequately cleanable for its intended use.

 - You must prevent contamination of ready-to-eat food from touching raw food.